Prize winner of The Lord Longford Award 2004

 One of two early pilot projects funded by the government, Circles South East (formerly HTV Circles) launched in 2008 as an independent charitable company.
 The project is now funded by our statutory partners and a number of charitable trusts and foundations.

-Circles South East works in partnership with Police and Probation services in the Hampshire, Kent and Thames Valley areas operating as a public protection agency with and for those communities.
+Circles South East works in partnership with Police and Probation services in the Thames Valley, Hampshire, Kent, Surrey, Sussex and Northamptonshire areas, operating as a public protection agency with and for those communities.
 We take a holistic approach to tackling sexual crime, helping offenders to reintegrate safely into the community, reducing the risk of their sexually offending.
 This is achieved via the use of trained and supervised groups of volunteers who bridge the gap between communities, the offender and professional agencies so that offenders can be managed safely.
 The work of Circles empowers communities, reducing the potential of conflict, exclusion and discrimination.

 In our ten years of operations, and approaching the setting up of our one hundredth Circle, it attests to the method that only one offender has been convicted of a further sexual offence.